TechTitans-Academy/Experiments-hub/Animal-voting-application/readme.md

-# 🐾 Animal Voting Application 🗳️
+# 🐾 Voting Application 🗳️

 This is a simple web application where users can vote for their favorite animal — Elephant, Lion, Cat, or Dog.
 The app is built with Flask, uses Redis for caching votes, and PostgreSQL for persistent storage.
 It runs seamlessly using Docker Compose.